tuhh-softsec/vul4j/README.md

         $ ./start-rest.sh status

-Developping ONOS in offline environment (Optional)
+Developing ONOS in offline environment (Optional)
 ---------------------------------------------------------------------------

 Maven need the Internet connection to download required dependencies and plugins,